Beyond Campari: The Bitter Aperitivo

 Gran Classico (Tempus Fugit)

 The gateway to loving Negronis.
 This is complex, with burnt sugar and caramelized citrus, and has weight to throw around.
-This leans sweet, so keep that in mind when choosing cocktail ingredients to complement the spirit.
+The spirit leans sweet, so keep that in mind when choosing cocktail ingredients to complement the spirit.